zoogeny/zoogeny/books/story-self/14-Chapter-8-On-The-One-draft.md

 ## On the One

-The One is a singular essence.
+The One is the singular essence.
 The One is pure being.
 The One is the source from which all else emanates.
 The One is divine unity.

 The One is indescribable, ineffable, and inexpressible.